owkin/fedeca/README.md

 ## The official Flower implementation

-FedECA is also implemented in the [Flower framework](https://flower.ai/), available [here](https://github.com/owkin/flower-fedeca), as the offical implementation.
-Please consider using it for your FedECA analysis.
+FedECA is now also implemented in the [Flower framework](https://flower.ai/), with code available [here](https://github.com/owkin/flower-fedeca), going onwards we will deprecate the Substra implementation in favor of the Flower implementation.
+Thus please consider using the Flower implementation for new real-world FedECA analyses and the Substra implementation as a legacy reference to reproduce the article's results.

 ## Installation instructions